 Plants for tropical borders need not be limited strictly to exotic species.
 For instance, did you know that some of the most popular bedding plants used for borders are actually considered to be tropical?
 Some of these include:

 Even some of your favorite houseplants can make excellent additions to the tropical border.
 Choose a multitude of selections like:

 These can be grown directly in the ground or within strategically placed containers located in the tropical border.
-Containers actually work well for tender plants, which can be easily moved indoors for over wintering.
+Containers actually work well for tender plants, which can easily be moved indoors for overwintering.

 Did you know that ornamental plants and vegetables can find a place in the tropical border too?
 It’s true.
 You can fill in empty areas of tropical borders with vegetables.
 For example:

 - The sweet potato vine adds structure and height to the tropical border.

 - Make a bold statement in the tropical border with the burgundy-tinged foliage and soft, yellow blooms of ornamental okra ‘Burgundy.’
 Once its blooms have faded, this exceptional plant produces lovely burgundy pods for year-round interest.

 - Rhubarb has lovely cream-colored flower stalks that fit in nicely with many plants.
 Both the red and yellow forms of rhubarb can look striking in the tropical border.